 September 15, 2016

-A number of Hydrogen staff teamed up with Muscular Dystrophy Association of Singapore (MDAS) to help the charity raise awareness of the challenges faced by MD patients.
+A number of our recruitment consultants teamed up with Muscular Dystrophy Association of Singapore (MDAS) to help the charity raise awareness of the challenges faced by MD patients.

 In conjunction with MDAS’ 15th anniversary, the event also educated the general public about the organisation’s work through encouraging individuals to experience of the realities of living with the disability.
 Games booths such as the ‘wheelchair challenge’ allowed the general public to gain first-hand experience of using a wheelchair.
 With different activities set, many individuals found the games challenging and some people gave up halfway through.
 Hydrogen’s volunteers played their part by offering assistance to members of the public by pushing their wheelchairs around the games route.
 The games presented real-life experiences to both the general public and the volunteers and taught everyone the importance of including those who are wheelchair bound.